pedrodedios/Deformable-Mirror-FEM-Analysis/README.md

 This implementation focuses on the mechanical response and Zernike mode fitting accuracy of the deformable mirror.
 Optimization routines used in the associated publication are not included in this repository.

 ---
+## Requirements

+FreeCAD 0.21.2 ((please note that some features may differ in more recent versions)) CalculiX (via FreeCAD FEM tools)
+Python

+All simulations are executed within the Macro FreeCAD (Python) environment.

+## Running the FEM Analysis in FreeCAD

+1.Place the next files in your working directory:

+FEM_main.FCMacro
+fem_analysis.py
+mirror_geometry.py
+zernike.py

+2. Running the Macro

+-Launch FreeCAD
+-Open the Macro dialog:
+-Macro → Macros…
+-Select FEM_main.FCMacro
+-Click Execute